 The Virginia Biotechnology Research Partnership Authority (“Authority”) is a political subdivision of the Commonwealth of Virginia created by Chapter 946 of the 1993 Virginia Acts of Assembly (the “Act”).
 The Authority has the power, among others, to plan, develop, construct and equip projects and to fix rents and fees and to issue bonds for qualifying projects.
 The Act created the Authority to:

-The Authority is governed by a nine-member board of directors consisting of the President of Virginia Commonwealth University (“VCU”), the Mayor of the City of Richmond (or his designee), the Virginia Secretary of Commerce and Trade (or his designee) and six members appointed by the Governor of the Commonwealth from a list of nominees submitted by the Virginia Biotechnology Research Park (the “Corporation”).
+The Authority is governed by a nine-member board of directors consisting of the President of Virginia Commonwealth University (“VCU”), the Mayor of the City of Richmond (or his/her designee), the Virginia Secretary of Commerce and Trade (or his/her designee) and six members appointed by the Governor of the Commonwealth from a list of nominees submitted by the Virginia Biotechnology Research Park (the “Corporation”).
 In 2004, the most recent amendments to the Authority legislation clarified the statewide role of the Authority as well as potentially providing for expansion of the Board of Directors in the event that the Commonwealth initiates new life science programs through the use of incentives in other parts of the Commonwealth.
 The name of the entity was changed from the Virginia Biotechnology Research Park Authority to the Virginia Biotechnology Research Partnership Authority at that time.

 The Corporation, a private Virginia non-profit, non-stock corporation, was created to complement the purposes of the Authority.
 The Corporation’s purposes are to promote biotechnological and other scientific and technological research and to promote economic and industrial development.
 The Corporation’s activities include the administration of the Lighthouse Labs program and the SCORECard event.
 The day-to-day operations of the Authority and Corporation are the responsibility of the 3-person administrative staff.